alicekellings/Sidebuzcom/src/content/blog/14-gluten-free-dairy-free-desserts-that-everyone-can-enjoy.md

 **Why We Love It: **If you haven’t jumped on the grilled peach bandwagon yet, this is your sign.
 Grilled peaches maintain all of their juicy sweetness and are made even better by the bitter grill marks that grace the edges.
 The best part?
 They only require four ingredients: peaches, olive oil, salt, and honey.
 If it suits your fancy, a scoop of dairy-free vanilla ice cream brings a creamy coolness to the mix that’s simply mouthwatering.
 Grill those peaches, people!

 **Hero Ingredient: **Fresh basil or mint is a great addition.
-The herbs’ floral freshness elevates those peaches to new heights.
+The herbs�?floral freshness elevates those peaches to new heights.

 ![](https://camillestyles.com/wp-content/uploads/2023/04/no-churn-mango-basil-ice-cream.jpeg)